Church Theft Procedures & Guidelines

-A local church recently found out that an estimated $600,000 was stolen from their Church.”
-The church who reported the theft said the theft included cash, checks and envelopes containing written credit card information.
-Many churches believe they are protected from these types of incidents as they trust their church family who are counting money each week.
-While the size of this theft is very large the dollar amount should not be the focus.
+A local church recently discovered that an estimated $600,000 was stolen from their Church.”
+The church that reported the theft said the theft included cash, checks, and envelopes containing written credit card information.
+Many churches believe they are protected from these incidents as they trust their church family, who are counting weekly money.
+While the size of this theft is very large, the dollar amount should not be the focus.

-Integrity Now Insurance Brokers recommend that churches develop a policy and then make sure they institute the plan for how and where the church offering is safeguarded to prevent internal and external theft.
-Most churches have a policy in place however many churches over time only follow part of the plan or don’t follow the plan at all.
-Many times as churches grow and shrink major changes happen and the new church members are not aware a plan exist.
+Integrity Now Insurance Brokers recommend that churches develop a policy and then institute a plan for how and where the church offering is safeguarded to prevent internal and external theft.
+Most churches have a policy in place; however, many churches, over time, only follow part of the plan or don’t follow the plan at all.
+As churches grow and shrink, major changes happen, and the new church members are not aware a plan exists.

-Each church may have a different way that works best for them which is important, however the most important thing is to ensure the plan is being followed at all times.
-Not every plan is perfect but having a plan is better then not having one at all.
+Each church may have a different way that works best for them, which is essential.
+However, the most important thing is to ensure the plan is always followed.
+Not every plan is perfect, but having a plan is better than not having one at all.

 A few questions worth asking when evaluating your church’s policy on handling money: